vchandran2/cs56-games-states-quiz/README.md

 }
 ```

-The `State` class stores information about each state of particular country
+The `State` class stores information about each state of a particular country

 ```java
 public State(String name, String capital, int x, int y){